-The study is no longer open to recruitment for men with BRCA mutations (this part of the study is in the follow up phase) but is still recruiting men from families with Lynch Syndrome.
+The study is no longer open to recruitment for men with BRCA mutations or men from families with Lynch Syndrome, both parts of the study are in the follow up phase.

-The IMPACT Study currently has 2947 BRCA mutation and 511 Lynch mutation carriers participating within the study.
-If you are interested in joining the IMPACT study, please take a look at our website, or contact your local genetics centre.
+The IMPACT Study currently has 2932 BRCA mutation and 825 Lynch mutation carriers participating within the study.
+For further information about the IMPACT study, please take a look at our website.